Rapid & Flexible

 Agile is a RAPID and FLEXIBLE methodology that consists of robust planning, evolutionary development, prior delivery, and ongoing improvement.
 Agile breaks product development work called SPRINTS into small increments that reduce the amount of up-front planning and design.
 Agile sees an impact on Risk as a faster approach requires diligence in the Scrums and daily Stand-Ups to ensure quality.
 Microsoft are now positioning this as the appropriate methodology for Dynamics 365.
 We use this methodology because it gives our clients greater control over the final solution because they can easily change the direction of the solution development and implementation from one sprint cycle to the next.
 The delivery phases stage from diagnostic, analysis, design, development, deployment and operation.

-Establishing if the project is viable – typically completed by the customer before QUANTIQ engagement.\
+Establishing if the project is viable – typically completed by the client before QUANTIQ engagement.

 The Feasibility phase is intended primarily to establish whether the proposed project is likely to be feasible from a technical perspective and whether it appears cost-effective from a business perspective.
 The effort associated with Feasibility should be just enough to decide whether further investigation is justified, or whether the project should be stopped now, as it is unlikely to be viable.